and his assistantnote

 - A controversial ad◊ for Hitman: Blood Money features a beautiful woman in lingerie lying in bed.
 The only clues that she's dead are the slightly-pale skin tone and a small bloodless bullet wound in the center of her forehead.

-- Space Quest III shows this in the Have a Nice Death box if Roger gets shot by the Killer Robot guarding the grabber.
+- Space Quest III shows a nice little hole in Roger's head on the Have a Nice Death screen if he gets shot by the Killer Robot guarding the grabber.

 - Halo games play it straight most of the time: headshots with any weapon might get blood, but because enemy corpses remain intact, their heads appear mostly undamaged.
 Halo 3 and subsequent games, however, include a "Skull" (part easter egg, part optional game modifier) called "Grunt Birthday Party" that makes the heads of the weakest enemies, Grunts, explode on headshots... into confetti, accompanied by the sound of cheering children.
 (Examining the corpse reveals that the head remains unharmed, except for their mouthpieces.)

 - Red Dead Redemption subverts this trope by making any headshot actually create an in-game "model" of an exit and entry wound appear on the head with very grotesque results.
 This applies to all NPCs, even women.

 - Call of Duty games play this straight, with headshots resulting in a splat of blood behind the victim, although one level in the Bloodier and Gorier World At War has a Marine taking a round to the head in a landing craft and having his head split open.
 Can also be found in Call of Duty: Black Ops.

 - Metal Gear Solid 2: Sons of Liberty has a rather strange occurrence when Olga is killed by Solidus via headshot - a huge display of blood and gore shoots out of her head when the bullet goes through it, but the exit wound itself is as tiny as you'd expect from this trope.
 Especially odd in that, not thirty seconds later, the weapon in question is shown firing exploding bullets that really should have blown Olga's head off entirely.